JaydenMao102/MetaboConverter/README.md

 ```bash
 python
 ```
+Please visit https://www.python.org/ for more information

-To install, type the following in terminal
+To install this package, type the following in terminal
 ```bash
 pip install MetaboConverter